HeadHodge/My-SmartHome-Projects/documents/Using-My-Bluetooth-Keyboard/overview.md

 I have a working nRF52840 dongle, but I'm personally using option 1 in my home using an Ubuntu server 20.04 on a BRIX mini <img src="./images/1.3.jpg" width="400px" height="auto"> https://www.amazon.com/dp/B07DMM7Z7N?psc=1&ref=ppx_yo2_dt_b_product_detail

 The BRIX comes with an Intel bluetooth/wifi soc that works really well with Ubuntu, as opposed to the junk broadcom/realtec socs that come with many cheapo chinese mini boxes.

+In this writeup, I'll focus on how to use the virtual keyboard I created, then afterwards I'll describe how I created it to help understand how it works and help others roll their own.